amphp/thread/README.md

 #### Userland Functions

 We aren't limited to native functions.
-The `Amp\Dispatcher` can also dispatch calls to userland functions ...
+The `Amp\Thread\Dispatcher` can also dispatch calls to userland functions ...

 ```php